syncfusion-content/fileformat-docs/File-Formats/XlsIO/Conditional-Formatting/Advanced-Conditional-Formatting-Options.md

 ---
 title: Advanced Conditional Formatting Options| Excel library | Syncfusion
-description: In this section, you can learn how to use advanced conditional formatting options in Excel using XlsIO
+description: In this section, you can learn how to use advanced conditional formatting options in an Excel document using XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG